The 10 Most Common Types of Service Dogs

 9. Sensory Signal (Social Signal) Dogs

-Such dogs are trained to assist persons on the autism spectrum.
+Sensory signal dogs, or autism service dogs, are dogs that are trained to assist persons with autism.
 A common skill for these dogs is to interrupt repetitive or self-injurious injuries common to some on the spectrum.

-Finally, Allergy Alert dogs are taught to recognize the smells of items that will cause allergic reaction in their handler.
+Finally, Allergy Alert dogs are trained to detect the smells of items that will cause allergic reaction in their handler's with severe allergies.
 Most commonly, this will be food items.
 But it may include anything with which the handler may come in contact.
-This isn’t for your mild allergies that might need an OTC allergy pill.
+This isn't for your mild allergies that might need an OTC allergy pill.
 People needing an allergy alert dog suffer potentially fatal allergic reactions.